Did The UK Police Hire Foreigners To Hack Hundreds of Activists?

 "The letter said the monitoring included the 'email accounts of radical journalists who reported on activist protests (as well as sympathetic photographers) including at least two employed by the Guardian newspaper,'" the Guardian reports, adding that the letter provided the names of 10 campaigners -- and the passwords for their accounts.

 Better ROI *and* plausible deniability!
-(Score:2)
+(Score:3)

 Oh my, there has to be an Indian Outsourcing joke here someplace.
 But seriously, without the letter to the Guardian, if this was discovered "Metropolitan Police's National Domestic Extremism and Disorder Intelligence Unit" would probably put forth some "plausible deniability" [wikipedia.org] story - "It wasn't us!
 Must have been those pesky Russians again..."